How to get a better rate when you renew your mortgage

 This article has been updated from a previous version.

-When it comes time to renew your mortgage, do you blindly accept the first offer from your existing mortgage lender?
-Banks know that most homeowners don’t bother negotiating — or shopping around, for that matter.
-As a result, the initial offer might be at a higher interest rate than they’re authorized to give you.
+When it's time to renew your mortgage, do you blindly accept the first offer from your existing mortgage lender?
+Banks know that most homeowners won’t bother negotiating or switching lenders because they don’t want to risk not qualifying for the stress test again.
+As a result, you likely won’t see a discounted rate when your mortgage comes up for renewal.

-It’s in your best interest to shop the market to find the best mortgage rate possible.
-Here are a few things to consider when renewing your mortgage:
+With posted bank mortgage rates hovering around the 6% mark, it’s in your best interest to shop the market to find the best mortgage rate possible.
+Here are a few questions to consider when renewing your mortgage:

 - How satisfied are you with your current lender?